 The housing market is heating up, yet many house hunters are not prepared to take on the biggest purchases of their lives.

-When it comes to mortgages, homebuyers answered basic questions about terms, how to choose a lender and financing wrong nearly one-third of the time, according to an April survey of more than 1,000 current and prospective homeowners by real estate website Zillow.
+When it comes to Real Estate Private Loan Program and mortgages, homebuyers answered basic questions about terms, how to choose a lender and financing wrong nearly one-third of the time, according to an April survey of more than 1,000 current and prospective homeowners by real estate website Zillow.

-Among the survey’s findings, 31% of buyers don’t think it’s possible to get a mortgage for less than 5% down; 34% don’t know what the term “annual percentage rate” (APR) means and one in four believe you must close with the lender that pre-approves your mortgage.
+Among the survey’s findings, 31% of buyers don’t think it’s possible to get a mortgage for less than 5% down; 34% don’t know what the term “annual percentage rate” (APR) means and one in four believe you must close with the lender that pre-approves your va mortgage loans requested.

 One example: 34% of respondents believe lenders are required by law to charge the same fees to all clients for credit reports, appraisals and the like.
 That’s wrong.
 Fees vary from bank to bank and can often be negotiated.

 But it’s hard to compare those deals if you don’t understand what mortgage terms, like “annual percentage rate,” mean.
 The APR factors into fees, upfront points, origination and underwriting fees and other costs that borrowers use to compare the actual cost of loans.
 We always recommend getting help from professionals like the ones at SoFi, to fully understand the mortgage terms.

 Such knowledge gaps can have long-term consequences.
 About 34% of first-time homebuyers think they need a down payment of at least 5% to make a home purchase, but loans insured by the Federal Housing Administration can require as little as 3.5% down.

 And 24% of buyers believe the best mortgage broker deals are available through the banks where they currently have their savings and checking accounts, but often competing lenders can undercut those banks by large margins.